makezurich/website/content/about.md

   url = "/#basic-info"

 [menu.footer]
-[menu.hero]
-  name = "What is it?"
-  pre = "btn-outline-white"
-  post = "fa-question-circle"

 +++

-#### Do I have to be a "hacker" to join?

-No!
+#### Who can join?

 Everyone is welcome to join!

-* Hacking is **creative problem solving**.
-* It does not have to involve technology.
-* It's very beginner friendly.
+Designers, makers, coders, every point of view counts!

 #### But I'm really a complete beginner.
 Can I still come?

 Of course!
-Check out [this great post](https://forum.schoolofdata.ch/t/make-the-most-of-hackathon-season/) by [Oleg](https://datalets.ch/) about getting started with hackathons.

-The greater the diversity of backgrounds and skills, the more awesome the solutions will be!
+The greater the diversity of backgrounds and skills, the more awesome the outcome!

 #### How much does it cost?

 Nothing.
 It is totally free.

+#### What is civic tech?

+It is technology that enables citizen engagement.
+It means citizens building infrastructure for their city, instead of governments building it.
+That's what
+[The Things Network](https://thethingsnetwork.org) communities are doing with LoRaWAN in multiple cities of the world, among them, here in Zurich we are part of a community that has already deployed a LoRaWAN network in the city.

 #### What is LoRaWAN?